Holden UTEster

-The Holden UTEster was a one-off concept car produced by Holden, unveiled at the Melbourne Motor Show in 2001.
+The Holden UTEster is a concept car produced by Holden, unveiled at the 2001 Melbourne Motor Show.
 Holden worked in conjunction with Car Tech and Paratus to create the UTEster.
+It was a convertible (targa top) coupé utility model based on the Holden Ute.
+The name is a portmanteau of ute and roadster.

-The UTEster was considered to be an evolution of the Holden Ute.
-The UTEster used the engine out of Holden's other models, the Generation III V8, in conjunction with a six-speed manual gearbox.
-The UTEster had a unique interior design with a yellow and black theme throughout and an Alpine entertainment system..
-The yellow and black theme was continued on the car's exterior with a Marque Yellow base and Jet Black highlights.
-The unique nineteen-inch wheels were finished in Titan Silver.
+The UTEster's interior and exterior had a yellow and black theme.
+It featured 19-inch wheels and an Alpine entertainment system.
 The decklid was a split fold design, with the front section used for holding the removable top and rear glass panels and the rear section used as a traditional cargo bed.